92% of Australian managers would hire an employee for a permanent position who have been working in continuous temporary roles. Read more!

 According to the survey of 460 Australian hiring managers, more than nine in 10 (92%) say they would hire an employee for a permanent position who has been performing continuous temporary/contract work.
 Furthermore, more than eight in 10 (88%) would extend a permanent contract to a skilled employee who was initially hired on a temporary basis – highlighting the potential opportunities for contract work to result in a permanent placement within an organisation.

-Andrew Morris, Director of Robert Half Australia said: “We see many employers are receptive towards hiring temporary staff as they realise the benefits offered by having a mix of both contract and permanent staff.
+Nicole Gorton, Director at Robert Half Australia said: “We see many employers are receptive towards hiring temporary staff as they realise the benefits offered by having a mix of both contract and permanent staff.
 This positive turnaround is also having a direct impact on the career paths of temporary professionals as top performers are in turn being offered permanent positions by their employer if and when there’s an available opportunity.”

 What are the benefits of contract work?